-- If you are unsure, or if you have questions regarding the substantive fit of your ideas with this RFP, please reach out to us at firstname.lastname@example.org.
+- If you have questions regarding the substantive fit of your ideas with this RFP, please reach out to us at firstname.lastname@example.org.

 CLTC will consider proposals in all domains relevant to cybersecurity.
-The openness of that statement is intentional, as we seek to expand the range of disciplines and types of expertise and knowledge that can be brought to bear on this challenge.
+The openness of that statement is intentional, as we continue to expand the range of disciplines and types of expertise and knowledge that can be brought to bear.
 As an indication, CLTC’s range of previously supported projects include (but are not limited to) work that addresses: